 How does the Bison Boot Camp help me prepare for law school?

-Bison Boot Camp is a non-credit program that provides entering students a comprehensive introduction to the study of law.
-Students will learn the academic skills required for success in all their doctrinal law school courses (e.g., Criminal Law or Contracts).
+Bison Boot Camp is a non-credit program that introduces students to the study of law.
+Students learn the academic skills required for success in their doctrinal law school courses (e.g., Criminal Law or Contracts).
 Additionally, Bison Boot Camp gives students a taste of what a law school class feels like.
-Lastly, Bison Boot Camp provides students an opportunity to ask questions or express concerns to both faculty and current students – even before the first day of law school!
+Bison Boot Camp provides students an opportunity to have their law school-related questions answered by both faculty and current students – even before the first day of law school!
 And, importantly, the program helps students get to know classmates and start building community.

 Is Bison Boot Camp open to any incoming student?